omerXfaruq/Space-Builder-Space/README.md

 # Space-Builder-Space

-A Space that builds multiple spaces or models in hugging face.
+A Space that builds a new space comparing multiple models in hugging face.

 Hosted [here](https://huggingface.co/spaces/farukozderim/space-builder-space)